 Although this is the most obvious place to keep your food, some may lack space.
 By the time you equip your kitchen space with everything you need like pots, pans, glasses, etc. there isn’t enough space left for food storage.
 Some may be lucky enough to get a few cabinets free, while others will have a small pantry.
 Regardless the space left, make sure it is well organized and that all your food is labeled correctly.
 The kitchen is a good place to keep your food supplies that have a short expiration date or the ones you want to experiment with.

-For example, my wife keeps a cabinet full with various foods that she uses to experiment.
+For example, my wife keeps a cabinet full of various foods that she uses to experiment.
 Every once in a while, she sets a week in which she cooks with only what can be found in that cabinet.
 She does this as practice for a scenario in which we would have food restrictions.
 Most of the times, she tries to cook with less and see if she can improvise with what is available.

 These are just a few general recommendations.
 I’m sure that if you look around your house, you will find a lot more unused space that can be turned into an ideal food storage location.
 It all depends on the living space you have and your imagination.
-Whatever you improvise in your house, make sure you use your food storage plan on regular basis so that you never have to throw away food.
+Whatever you improvise in your house, make sure you use your food storage plan on a regular basis so that you never have to throw away food.

 If you found this article useful, please vote for Prepper’s Will as a top prepper website: